subomi/articles-dump/articles/building-testing-and-deploying-google-cloud-functions-with-ruby/article.md

               env_vars: "TWILIO_ACCOUNT_SID=${{ secrets.TWILIO_ACCOUNT_SID }},TWILIO_AUTH_TOKEN=${{ secrets.TWILIO_AUTH_TOKEN }},TWILIO_PHONE_NUMBER=${{ secrets.TWILIO_PHONE_NUMBER }},REDIS_URL=${{ secrets.REDIS_URL }}"
     ```

-2. Environment Variables: From the above code, the last line allows us specify environment variables that will be available to our function in the Google Cloud environment.
-Also note that for security reasons, we're not exposing this variables in our codebase rather, we're utilising Github actions secrets, to keep this information private.
-To check if our tokens have been properly deployed, check your cloud function in the Google Console, like below:
+2. Environment Variables: In the above code, the last line allows us specify environment variables that will be available to our function in the Google Cloud environment.
+Note that for security reasons, we're not exposing these variables in our codebase; instead, we're utilizing Github actions secrets to keep this information private.
+To check whether our tokens have been properly deployed, check your cloud function in the Google Console, as shown below:

     ![Environment Variables](environment-variables.png)

-3. Create a `Service Account` with a `Cloud Functions Admin` and `Service Account User` role.
+3. Create a `Service Account` with `Cloud Functions Admin` and `Service Account User` roles.

-    A service account is an account used for machine to machine IAM.
-This means when a system (running on the Google Cloud or not.) talks to another system on the Google Cloud, a service account is needed to help us identify who is requesting access to our Google resource.
-The roles `Cloud Functions Admin` and `Service Account User` enables to know if the user is authorised to access the resource.
-In this scenario, a Github Action runner is communicating with Google Cloud authenticating as a service account with the necessary permissions to deploy our function.
+    A service account is used for machine-to-machine IAM.
+Thus, when a system, regardless of whether it’s running on the Google Cloud, talks to another system on the Google Cloud, a service account is needed to help identify who is requesting access to our Google resource.
+The roles `Cloud Functions Admin` and `Service Account User` enable us to determine whether the user is authorized to access the resource.
+In this scenario, a Github Action runner communicates with Google Cloud authenticating as a service account with the necessary permissions to deploy our function.

     ![Create Service Account](create-service-account.png)

     ![Assign Roles](assign-roles.png)

-4. Create a Service Account Key, download JSON and add it to GitHub Secrets.
+4. Create a Service Account Key, download JSON, and add it to GitHub Secrets.

     ![Generate key](generate-key.png)

     ![Github Secrets](github-secrets.png)

-Voila 🎉 Our Cloud Function has been deployed successfully.
+Voila! 🎉 Our Cloud Function has been deployed successfully.

 ### Cloud Functions Limits vs. AWS Limits